MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/media/MS-700-lab_M02_ak.md

 #### Task 8 - Create a DLP policy for GDPR (PII) content from a template

-According to your organization's compliance requirements, you need to implement basic protection of PII data for European users.
-You will create a new DLP Policy named **GDPR DLP Policy** from the template "General Data Protection Regulation (GDPR)," The DLP policy you create will detect if GDPR sensitive content is shared with people outside of your organization.
+According to your organization’s compliance requirements, you need to implement basic protection of PII data for European users.
+You will create a new DLP Policy named **GDPR DLP Policy** from the template “General Data Protection Regulation (GDPR),” The DLP policy you create will detect if GDPR sensitive content is shared with people outside of your organization.
 If the policy detects at least one occurrence of the GDPR sensitive information, it will send an email to the **Teams admin - Joni Sherman** and block people from sharing the content and restricting access to shared content.
 Furthermore, it will display a tip to users who tried to share the sensitive content, and it will allow them to override the policy with business justification.
 Since you are evaluating the DLP policies, you will create the DLP policy in a test mode with policy tips enabled.

-1. Connect to the **Client 1 VM** and browse to Microsoft 365 compliance center (https://compliance.microsoft.com/) as **MOD Administrator**.
+1. Connect to the **Client 1 VM** and browse to Microsoft Purview Portal (https://compliance.microsoft.com/) as **MOD Administrator**.

-2. In the left navigation of the Microsoft 365 compliance center, select **Data loss prevention**.
+2. In the left navigation of the Microsoft Purview Portal, select **Data loss prevention** under **Solutions**.

 3. On the **Data loss prevention** page, select the **Policies** tab, then select **+ Create policy**.

 4. In the **Choose the information to protect** section,

 	1. Select the **Search for specific templates** search box and type: **GDPR**.

 	2. Select **Privacy** under **Categories**, then select the **General Data Protection Regulation (GDPR) Enhanced** template from the **Templates** section.

 	3. Select **Next**

 5. In the **Name your policy** section, enter the following information:

 	- **Name**: GDPR DLP Policy

 	- **Description**: Data loss prevention policy for GDPR regulations in Teams.

 6. In the **Locations to apply the policy** section, apply the following settings and select **Next**:

 	- **Exchange email**: On

 	- **SharePoint sites**: On

 	- **OneDrive accounts**: On

 	- **Teams chat and channel messages**: On

-	- **Microsoft Defender for Cloud Apps**: Off
+	- **Microsoft Defender for Cloud Apps**: On
-	- **On Premises Repositories**: Off
-	- **Power BI**: Off

 7. In the **Policy settings** section, stay with the default selection from the template - **Review and customize default settings from the template** and select **Next**.